YEBADI/oncomatic/TCGA_pipeline/README.md

 #The Cancer Genome Atlas

+# Pipeline Options

+### [1] MuTect2
+* Applies Bayesian classifier to detect somatic mutations with very low allele fractions and requires only a few supporting reads however is confounded by low tumor purity.
+* Has high sensitivity and calls mutations with allelic fractions as low as 0.1 and below.
+* Low specifiticity.
+* Applies carefully tuned hard filters to compensate for specificity issues.

+### [2] Varscan2
+* Is generally outperformed by MuSE and MuTect2.
+* Low sensitivity and fails to pick up somatic SNVs of low allelic fraction as supresses mutations below allelic threshold.
+* Sensitivity can be improved but this drastically drops specificitiy and returns high levels of false positives.
+* Outperformed MuTect to identify variants present at 10%, 5%, 2.5% and 1%
+ at sequencing depths of 100x, 250x, 500x and 1000x respectively.
+* See (Stead et al, 2013).
+* However, Varscan2 circumvents confounding factor of tumor purity and extreme read depth as does not use probabilistic framework to detect variants and assess confidence in them but uses a robust heuristic/statistic approach to call variants that meet desired thresholds for read depth, base quality, variant allele frequency, and statistical significance.

+### [3] MuSE
+* Has outperformed MuTect2 on calling variants from ACC TCGA data.
+ * Maximum likelihood or the Markov chain Monte Carlo (MCMC) method estimates Model parameters.
+* Variants are classified into somatic, germ-line, and reversal to the homozygous reference by comparing the somatic variant allele fraction (π) between the paired tumor–normal samples.
+* A sample-specific error model to account for tumor heterogeneity and identify cutoffs is built.
+* Filters reduce the number of false positives by considering the sequence context surrounding the point mutations.

+### [4] SomaticSniper
+* Returns high level of false positives and many of these are not in agreement with other InDel callers.
+* Most of the literature shows it is outperformed by most other variant callers.

+## Verdict
+* TCGA-BRCA analysis is suitable with either Mutect2 or MuSE.
+Ideally both hould be run and the results correlated / contrasted.
+* TCGA-PAAD analysis would only be advisable with Varscan2 due to significantly low tumor purity (circa 40%).

 This is the TCGA readme.

 ## How to use bioconductor TCGA biolinks to download and analyse data